-In the 2013/14 Season Italian conductor Nicola Luisotti conducts Turandot and Don Giovanni for The Royal Opera.
-Luisotti made his Royal Opera debut in January 2007 conducting Il trovatore, and has since conducted Madama Butterfly, the World’s Stage Gala, Turandot, Aida and Nabucco.
+Italian conductor Nicola Luisotti made his Royal Opera debut in January 2007, conducting Il trovatore.
+He has since returned to conduct Madama Butterfly, the World’s Stage Gala, Turandot, Aida, Nabucco and Don Giovanni for The Royal Opera, and in the 2014/15 Season conducts Madama Butterfly.

-Luisotti has also worked with major orchestras including Berlin Philharmonic, Orchestre de Paris, Cleveland Orchestra, Dresden Staatskapelle and the Philharmonia.
+Luisotti has worked in concert with major orchestras, including Berlin Philharmonic, Orchestre de Paris, Cleveland Orchestra, Dresden Staatskapelle and the Philharmonia.
 In 2013 he conducted bicentenary performances of Verdi’s Requiem with 320 artists from both San Francisco Opera and Teatro di San Carlo.
 His recordings include Stiffelio, a duet album with Roland Villazón and Anna Netrebko and DVDs of La bohème and La fanciulla del West.

 News and features